 Alongside our indoor space, we are fortunate to share a fantastic outside space with our church family.

-We have a patio area that we use daily, all year round and have recently updated it with some wonderful new equipment purchased with a donation from the Sainsburys store at Gunners Park.
+We have a patio area that we use daily, all year round and have recently updated it with some wonderful new equipment purchased with a donations raised by our fund-raising committee - Friends of Little Fishes (FOLF).

 We are developing a vegetable patch and flower borders, both tended by the children, which will teach them the foundations of seed to harvest as we extend our learning to use our vegetables and fruit for our healthy snack.
 Our popular mud kitchen provides many hours of uninterrupted messy play, developing personal, social and emotional skills together with mathematical experiments, learning about different textures and providing huge amounts of physical enjoyment.